sanjulamadurapperuma/SampleAWSLambdaFunction/README.md

 ## Contributing

 Contributions make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are appreciated.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/NewFeature`)